Updated: Jul 30

 Studies show that sleep and mental health are very closely related.
 Getting inadequate sleep can trigger mental health issues but mental health issues can also affect sleep quality.
 Taking an introspective look at your mental health may be a great way to start processing underlying issues affecting your sleep.

-Making sleep a priority is important not only so you can feel energized each morning, but also for your mental and physical health.
+Making sleep a priority is important not only so you can feel energized each morning, but it's also important for your overall health.
 If you’d like to learn more about how Neuropeak Pro's neurofeedback program can help improve your sleep, give us a call at 800.600.4096.

 Harvard Health Publishing.
 “4 Ways to Boost Your Energy Naturally with Breakfast.”
 Retrieved from https://www.health.harvard.edu/staying-healthy/4-ways-to-boost-your-energy-naturally-with-breakfast